-Regardless of my Portuguese nationality, I love football (soccer to ya, bloody Yankees!).
+Regardless of my Portuguese nationality, I love football (soccer to ya, bloody Yankees!)
 And of course, I was over-enjoyed when Portugal won the European Cup last year!

-Both Topo Soft and Dinamic (another Spanish developer) were after Real Madrid football player Emilio Butragueño, in order to license his name for a football computer game.
+But perhaps more interesting than the game itself, it’s the story of its development: both Topo Soft and Dinamic (another Spanish developer) were after Real Madrid football player Emilio Butragueño, to license his name for a football computer game.
 Dinamic apparently had a verbal agreement with Butragueño for 1 million pesetas (Spain’s former currency, which equals roughly to 6010 Euros), but Topo Soft with the help of their distributor, Erbe, managed to sway Butragueño away with 10 million pesetas (around 60100 Euros)!

 But let’s get back to the game, starting with the cover:

 As you can see, that’s Emilio Butragueño himself in the corner and in the main image using a red kit.
 And you must be asking: “if Butragueño played in Real Madrid, why isn’t he wearing its traditional white kit?”
 Well, apparently Topo Soft decided to use an alternative kit as not to alienate non-Real Madrid fans, but I bet it was so that Topo Soft wouldn’t be forced to pay royalties to Real Madrid.
 And that’s not the Spanish National Team’s kit either (they traditionally use blue shorts).

 But enough talk and let’s boot this sucker, shall we?